The first time an AI coding agent hands you a working tool, it feels like cheating.

 AI coding agents are a huge deal for technical-adjacent people.
 They let you build things that used to be blocked by syntax, framework knowledge, and setup pain.

 The dangerous move is letting the agent’s confidence substitute for your own verification.
-If you cannot read the diff, say that plainly and build a process around it.
-Do not cosplay as a code reviewer.
-Do not merge or deploy something important because the summary sounded good.
+When the diff is beyond your depth, say that plainly and build a process around it.
+Skip the code-review cosplay.
+Keep important changes out of production until the behavior holds up under checks you understand.

 Use agents where the downside is limited, the output is visible, and the result can be checked.
 Start with tools that chew through copied data, generate reports, clean files, or automate annoying local workflows.
 Avoid giving a model write access to anything you cannot restore.